-Parents are also encouraged to participate in their child's education by volunteering in the classroom or by assisting the classroom teacher in other ways such as chaperoning field trips, making instructional materials, working with small groups etc. All volunteers must fill out the volunteer/chaperone packet available in the office before volunteering for any activities.
+Parents are also encouraged to participate in their child's education by volunteering in the classroom or by assisting the classroom teacher in other ways such as chaperoning field trips, making instructional materials, working with small groups, etc. All volunteers must fill out the volunteer/chaperone packet available in the office before volunteering for any activities.
 Regularly scheduled volunteers must be fingerprinted and have a cleared TB exam.
-(Subject to change per COVID regulations)
+Clearance can take up to a week, please plan ahead if you would like to volunteer.